-If Liberalism had a Prophet, it would be the classical Libertarian philosopher, John Locke.
-He is credited with giving form to the enlightenment ideas pervading europe, and collecting them, nay coalescing them into a formal system of thought that was called ‘Libertarianism’, which would later be called Liberalism (known euphemistically today as ‘freedom’, or ‘liberty’).
+If Liberalism had a Prophet, it would be the classical Liberal philosopher, John Locke.
+He is credited with giving form to the enlightenment ideas pervading europe, and collecting them, nay coalescing them into a formal system of thought that would be later called Classical Liberalism (its legacy known euphemistically today as ‘freedom’, or ‘liberty’).
 In fact, I would dare say John Locke is Liberalism’s foundational lawgiver, who revealed what he thought was human ‘natural law’, which then helped lead the Western nations into the ‘promised land’ of life, liberty and the “possession of outward things, such as money, lands, houses, furniture, and the like”.

 Today, Liberals greatly revere John Locke for the pivotal and central role his works played in systematically formulating the ideology of Liberalism, and his justification of a separation of church and state, positing a set of ‘universal’ set of human rights and values for a new human society.
 One of his famous writings, A Letter Concerning Toleration, is held as a seminal text for the alleged Liberal value of toleration.